gyulanemeth/bluefox.email/index.md

       </v-chip>
     </div>
     <h2 class="problem-main-title">
-      Managing Multiple Client Email Programs Shouldn't Be This Hard
+      Managing Multiple Clients, Shouldn’t Be This Hard
     </h2>
     <p class="problem-subtitle">
       If you run email for multiple clients, you've seen these problems.
-Stop us when one sounds familiar.
     </p>
   </div>